AsymLabs/realpath-lib/README.md

 **readlink -f**.
 Interface methods are classified into two groups: getters and validators.

-There are a number of environments that are summarized under the a section that follows.
+There are a number of environments that are summarized under the section that follows.
 These are also explained in detail in the source code file.

 Getters